 A divorce can be expensive but your attorney can work with you to help manage the costs through a payment plan or other payment arrangements.
 Additionally, your attorney may be able to get the court to award legal costs and fees so the other party will be responsible for the costs of dealing with child support or child custody action.

 If you have any questions about awards for legal fees or your options in filing a claim against the other parent, talk to your Missouri family law attorney.
 Your lawyer can advise you on the best option for your situation to protect your rights and ensure the best for your future.
-Contact the Joshua Wilson Law Firm in Raymore online or by calling (816) 331-9968.
+Contact the Higher Level Legal Law Firm in Raymore online or by calling (816) 331-9968.